 Companies are investing heavily in tools and technologies that will help them better understand their customers, but the backbone of CX efforts still remains survey-based measurement systems from decades ago.

-Companies use these systems to monitor What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… performance through brand or relationship surveys, “closing the loop” on the feedback from post-transaction survey questions and even planning strategic steps by attempting to mine the data from regular customer satisfaction surveys over time.
+Companies use these systems to monitor customer experience performance through brand or relationship surveys, “closing the loop” on the feedback from post-transaction survey questions and even planning strategic steps by attempting to mine the data from regular customer satisfaction surveys over time.

 Entire teams dedicate themselves to managing questionnaires while boosting response rates––and such metrics can shape everything from employee bonuses and executive compensation all the way to strategic investment decisions!